-PoolQ is built for Java 6.
-To run PoolQ, you will need a JRE or JDK for version 6 or later.
-PoolQ has not been tested with Java 7, and the packaged jars may not run with Java 5.
+PoolQ is built for Java 7.
+To run PoolQ, you will need a JRE for version 7 or later.
+To compile PoolQ you will need a Java 7 JDK.
+PoolQ has not been tested with Java 8, and the packaged jars may not compile or run with Java 6.
 You can download an appropriate JRE or JDK from Oracle at: